About Us » Join the San Lorenzo Unified School District

 Step-By-Step Instructions for Enrolling Your Child

-The district recently completed a series of parent information nights at all nine of its elementary schools.
-Parents who could not attend can visit this district webpage for step-by-step instructions on enrolling your child.
+The district is presenting FAMILY INFORMATION NIGHTS nights at all nine of its elementary schools from Jan.
+17-31.
+Please see this informational flyer, available for download.
+Families unable to attend one of those sessions can visit this district webpage for step-by-step instructions on enrolling your child.

-During the 2022-23 school year, the elementary schools had a combined total of 135 TK students, all of whom turned 4 by Feb.
-2, 2022.
+During the 2023-24 school year, the elementary schools have a combined total of 183 TK students, all of whom turned 4 by April 2, 2023.
 The ratio of students to teachers and teaching assistants was 12:1, with a plan to achieve a 10:1 ratio by 2025-26 thanks to increasing state support.
-The district’s TK enrollment is up by nearly a third over 2021-22.
+The district’s TK enrollment is up by more than 50 percent over 2021-22.

 'An Extra Year of Free Education'